TeamUbersmith/device_modules/readme.md

-ubersmith device_modules
+Ubersmith device_modules
 ========================

 This is a skeleton repo to collect user-submitted device modules.
 Include your device module & files in the dm_include directory.

+Our own device module example lives in the dm_sample directory.
+Please consult this if you're implementing your own device module for Ubersmith.